DhavalThkkar/DeepLearningDocker/README.md

 ##### Issues
-I have tested both images on Ubuntu and they work well.

 **If there is any issue, please feel free to open an issue on GitHub or contact me on dhaval.thakkar@somaiya.edu**